VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

     </p>
 5. Either mark your holes or use the rail itself as a drill guide.
     - You only need a bolt in every other hole.
 If you start from each side, you'll end up with two side by side in the middle on a 350mm rail.
-6. Drill your holes with a 1/8" drill bit.
+6. Drill your holes with the 'small' drill bit.
 No need for a pilot hole.
 7. Clean up.
     - Remove rail
     - Remove XY Joints